 The selection will be copied to the clipboard.
 If you press the key combinations without the “Command” key, your selection will be saved to the desktop as a PNG file.

 Method 3: Using the Touch Bar

-With a MacBook Pro featuring a touch Bar, you can use the Touch Bar to pick from “Selected Portion,” “Window,” or “Entire Screen” after you have simultaneously pressed the Command, Shift and 4 keys simultaneously.
-You can also take screenshots of the Touch Bar display using Shift + Command + 6 or just simply to touch the Screenshot Icon.
+With a MacBook Pro featuring a Touch Bar, you can use the Touch Bar to pick from “Selected Portion,” “Window,” or “Entire Screen” after you have simultaneously pressed the Command, Shift and 4 keys simultaneously.
+You can also take screenshots of the Touch Bar display using Shift + Command + 6 or touch the Screenshot Icon.

 Method 4: Take